Vanarttory/SOC-Home-Lab/docs/09-Phishing-Email-Investigation.md

   3. Analyze the headers

-  4. Check SPF (Pass), DKIM (Pass) and DMARC (Pass)
+  4. Check if the SPF,DKIM and DMARC are all passes

   5. Inspect sender information

   6. Extract URLS

-  7. Check the URL (Virus Total, URLScan, URL2PNG (captures a screenshot) and WHOIS lookup)
+  7. Check the URL using Virus Total, URLScan, URL2PNG (captures a screenshot) and WHOIS lookup

-  8. Analyze attachment (file extensions, filenames, hashes, VirusTotal reputation)
+  8. Analyze attachment via file extensions, filenames, hashes, VirusTotal reputation)

   9. Extract Indicators Of Compromise